Skip to main content

 You have legal rights regarding your finances, purchases, and debts.
 These are called “consumer protections” in the legal world.

 However, as a minor, you do not have the legal right to control your money.
-Your parents or guardian control what you own and buy.
+Your parents or guardians control what you own and buy.
 The exception is money given to you in a legal process, such as in a will or trust.

 Emancipation is a legal option where you cut off your parent’s or guardians’ control and act as an adult going forward.
 This is the only way to take legal control of your money and choices.
 This is an area of family law, and you would definitely need a family law attorney to help you.